In this article:

 The complete guide to IT vendor selection

-Vendor selection is a structured, criteria-driven process for identifying and engaging the best-fit external suppliers to meet your organization’s needs.
+The vendor selection process is a structured, criteria-driven process for identifying and engaging the best-fit external suppliers to meet your organization’s needs.

 Author